Slaitroc/RicciPaoliGrisoni/RASD.md

 2. The platform open the sign-up page.
 3. The student selects the "Student" option, provides the required information (name, surname, date of birth, institutional email, optionally personal email, password, University name among those available) and click the "Sign Up" button.
 4. The platform validates the email and checks if it is unique.
-5. S&C registers the Student and send a confirmation email to the provided email address through the Email Provider.
+5. The platform registers the Student and send a confirmation email to the provided email address through the Email Provider.
 6. The Student confirms the registration by clicking on the link in the email.
 7. The platform confirms the registration and activates the account.
 8. The Student is redirected to the platform's homepage.